Planning fire statement

 Who should issue a fire statement?

-Planning Gateway one requires a fire statement to show that fire safety has been considered at the very earliest stage of the construction process.
-It is recommended that fire statements are completed by a suitably qualified engineer with relevant experience in fire safety, such as a chartered engineer registered with the Engineering Council by the Institution of Fire Engineers, or suitably qualified and competent professional with the demonstrable experience to address the complexity of the design being proposed in terms of fire safety.
+It is required that fire statements are completed by a suitably qualified person with relevant experience in fire safety, such as a chartered engineer registered with the Engineering Council by the Institution of Fire Engineers, or suitably qualified and competent professional with the demonstrable experience to address the complexity of the design being proposed in terms of fire safety.

 What type of buildings are considered relevant under planning gateway one?

-Relevant buildings under planning gateway one must contain two or more dwellings or educational accommodations and meet the height condition of 18m or more, or 7 or more storeys.
+Relevant buildings under planning gateway one must contain two or more dwellings and meet the height condition of 18m or more, or 7 or more storeys.

 What are the additional requirements for projects in Greater London?